-In recent years, the world has seen several new takes on the standard transmission that have shaken the auto world.
-Continuously variable transmissions and automated manual transmissions were a shock when they were released, but have since entered the mainstream market.
+In recent years, the world has seen several new takes on the standard transmission that has shaken the auto world.
+Automatic continuously variable transmissions and automated manual transmissions were a shock when they were released, but have since entered the mainstream market.
 However, could something even bigger be on the horizon?
 An invention by Dan Dorsch, a PhD student at Massachusetts Institute of Technology, may soon surpass all of these transmissions, as the go-to transmissions in hybrid cars.

 This special new transmission blends important hybrid technology to provide both high-performance speed, as well as increased fuel efficiency, making it one of the most unique pieces of technology in the industry.
 It can offer cars the speed of a Porsche, while still giving them the efficiency of a small car like a Prius.